ugscan/ugscan.github.io/terms.md

 Subscription fees already paid are non-refundable, except it is required by law.

 ### Account
-UGScan does not hold your account.
+UGScan and UGStudio does not hold your account.
 Please refer to the Privacy Policy about individuals privacy.
 If you change your Apple ID in the middle of process ,it may cause the recognition of subscription authorization become invalid.
 Please cancel the previous subscription account and re-subscribe with the new Apple ID to become a Pro user.

 ### Contact us
 Please contact us if you have any questions about these items.